crguezl/pandoc-gitpod-template/README.md

 # GitPod

-* To visualize the pdf we need the VSCode Office Viewer package installed
+* To visualize the pdf we need the VSCode Office Viewer package installed.
+  However I'm running into troubles with the lnaguage that switches to some sort of oriental language
-* Also be sure to download the artifact using `gh run download <run-id>.
-We can get the `id`with `gh run list`
+* If using the GH action, be sure to download the artifact using `gh run download <run-id>.
+We can get the `id` with `gh run list`

 pandoc-thesis-template
 ======================